JvanKatwijk/qt-dab/README.md

 ![epg data](/qt-dab-epg-data.png?raw=true)

-The software is experimental though and - at least here - the times on the time table are two hours off.
+The software is experimental though and - at least here - the times on the time table in UTC.

 -----------------------------------------------------------------------
 Recording the SNR